 Pediatric Dentistry – Do you have a young patient that needs a visit to the dentist?
 Dr Tina and Dr. Seddon are happy to treat children of any age.
 It is normally recommended that a child have its first dentist’s appointment 6 months after the appearance of the first tooth.

 IV Sedation – Dr Tina and Dr. Seddon are happy to be able to offer his patients the option to be sedated for any of the procedures he performs.

 While many people cringe when they think about root canals, the truth is root canal therapy is relatively painless.
 Patients are given a local anesthetic prior to treatment.
 Medications may also be prescribed before and after the treatment to make it as comfortable an experience as possible.

 Do you watch out for oral cancer?

 Yes.
-Dr. Seddon uses a VELscope to check for any abnormalities in patients’ mouths.
+Dr Tina and Dr. Seddon use a VELscope to check for any abnormalities in patients’ mouths.
 The VELscope is completely safe and painless.
 And most importantly, it can often catch irregularities before they’re even visible to the naked eye.

 I’m a nervous patient.
 What treatments can I be sedated for?